joaduo/xpathwebdriver/README.md

 - Useful settings for local and remote (headless) testing
   - Also supports environment variables as settings
   - Plus allowing custom settings that you can also push through environment variables
-- Screenshots comparison and diff management
+- Screenshots comparison and diff management (see [xpathwebdriver/ImagesComparator.py](xpathwebdriver/ImagesComparator.py))
 - Virtual display management (so you can run "headless" in a remote instance)
   - you can use VNC to access the remote Browser
 - Adding `xpath`, `css`, `selector` methods to returned `WebElement` objects, to keep the Xpath functionality